altheviz/UI_LAB_SS_2018/README.md

 	npm install -global nativescript

-*If you want to know, how to install global npm packages on Linux or OSX without ´sudo´, click [here](https://johnpapa.net/node-and-npm-without-sudo/).*
+*If you want to know, how to install global npm packages on Linux or OSX without `sudo`, click [here](https://johnpapa.net/node-and-npm-without-sudo/).*

 ### Template